alexanderv21/k8s-mastery/getting-started.md

 $ kubectl apply -f ./resource-manifests/
 ```

-Get the `External IP` of the Ingress controller:
+Get IP of the ingress controller by executing the command below:

 ```
-$ kubectl get svc --all-namespaces -l component=controller
+minikube service list
 ```

-Open the external ip in the browser.
+Open the IP on your preferred browser